 Warning: This example only works for python based turrets.
-Please refer to your turret documentation if you use anything else oct pack-turrets /path/to/oct/project
+Please refer to your turret documentation if you use anything else

-OCT provides a simple way to package your turrets and set them ready to fire, the oct-pack-turrets command.
+OCT provides a simple way to package your turrets and set them ready to fire, the oct pack-turrets command.
 It generates tar files based on your configuration file.
 Those tar files are the turrets, ready to fire at your command.

-You can use it like this :
+You can use it like this: